hrgdavor/java-hipster-ioc/README.md

 ## Context definition

-Define a public interface that is public facing part of your context
+Define a public interface that is public facing part of your context.
+Other transitive dependencies that their dependencies resolved will be part of the context, but not exposed.
 ```java
 public interface CtxMain extends CtxMainInternal{
     ObjectMapper mapper();